Paul Manafort: Indictments and charges

 On February 28, 2018, Manafort entered a not guilty plea in the District Court for the District of Columbia.
 Jackson subsequently set a trial date of September 17, 2018, and reprimanded Manafort and his attorney for violating her gag order by issuing a statement the previous week after former co-defendant Gates pleaded guilty.
 Manafort commented, "I had hoped and expected my business colleague would have had the strength to continue the battle to prove our innocence."

 On March 8, 2018, Manafort also pleaded not guilty to bank fraud and tax charges in federal court in Alexandria, Virginia.
 Judge T. S. Ellis III of the Eastern District of Virginia set his trial on those charges to begin on July 10, 2018.
 He later pushed the trial back to July 24, citing a medical procedure involving a member of Ellis's family.
 Ellis also expressed concern that the special counsel and Mueller were only interested in charging Manafort to squeeze him for information that would reflect on Mr. Trump or lead to Trump's impeachment.
 Ellis later retracted his comments against the Mueller prosecution.

-Friends of Manafort announced the establishment of a legal defense fund on May 30, 2018, to help pay his legal bills.
+On May 30, 2018, friends of Manafort announced the establishment of a legal defense fund, with the intention to assist him in paying his legal bills.

 On June 8, 2018, Manafort and Kilimnik were indicted for obstruction of justice and witness tampering.
 The charges involved allegations that Manafort had attempted to convince others to lie about an undisclosed lobbying effort on behalf of Ukraine's former pro-Russian government.
 Since this allegedly occurred while Manafort was under house arrest, Judge Jackson revoked Manafort's bail on June 15 and ordered him held in jail until his trial.
 Manafort was booked into the Northern Neck Regional Jail in Warsaw, Virginia, at 8:22 PM on June 15, 2018, where he was housed in the VIP section and kept in solitary confinement for his own safety.
 On June 22, Manafort's efforts to have the money laundering charges against him dismissed were rejected by the court.
-Citing Alexandria's D.C. suburbia status, abundant and significantly negative press coverage, and the margin by which Hillary Clinton won the Alexandria Division in the 2016 presidential election, Manafort moved the court for a change of venue to Roanoke, Virginia on July 6, 2018, citing Constitution entitlement to a fair and unbiased trial.
+Citing Alexandria's D.C. suburbia status, abundant and significantly negative press coverage, and the margin by which Hillary Clinton won the Alexandria Division in the 2016 presidential election, Manafort moved the court for a change of venue to Roanoke, Virginia, on July 6, 2018, citing constitutional entitlement to a fair and unbiased trial.
 On July 10, Judge T. S. Ellis ordered Manafort to be transferred back to the Alexandria Detention Center, an order Manafort opposed.